 Career changers are not at a disadvantage as such; career paths are more fluid nowadays, though you’ll need to invest more effort in developing your narrative, know the competitive landscape, meet people in the sector you’re pursuing, and identify any gaps you may need to address.
 It’s crucial you develop the right mind-set from the beginning.
 Believe that it really can happen, that you can re-define yourself, and then begin to pursue it.

 Meet and surround yourself with people who are living examples of career change success.
-On that note, we were delighted to welcome back a panel of inspiring alumni who shared their personal stories of success and transition and offered reflections and advice for changing careers.
-They recognised the risks involved – career change is for the brave but we’re also here to reassure and support you throughout your journey.
-So here’s some advice from our recent three part career changers course:
+On our Career Changers programmes that we run several times a year, we welcome back a panel of inspiring alumni who share their personal stories of success and transition and offer reflections and advice for changing careers.
+They recognise the risks involved – career change is for the brave but we’re also here to reassure and support you throughout your journey.
+So here’s some advice from our recent programme: